What is a Corporate Counsel?

 While starting salaries are high, increases in salary are often fewer and far between than they can be in a law firm or in practice.
 A company job, however, does offer tremendous security and very good pay throughout your career.

-Hard work is recognised, and is rewarded through growth within the organization, and you could reach the board of directors of the company (Aditya Ghosh is actually the CEO of OYO).
+Hard work is recognised, and is rewarded through growth within the organization, and you could reach the board of directors of the company.
+Many in-house legal professionals have risen to C-suite positions such as Chief Legal Officer (CLO) or even CEO at major corporations globally.

 Some corporate houses offer the opportunity to take on management and marketing functions to those that display an ability and competence to take on these functions.
 A degree in management is a great boost to your career if you decide to do so.